 WSC 2000 participants confirmed this reality in the CTF survey results.
-When asked to rate what they felt to be the effectiveness of service-related communication from the their region to their areas and groups, participants said that 94% of that communication was only "somewhat effective" (56%) to "not very conflicting effective" (39%).
-The data they perceived suggesting that communications as easier for them to understand personally versus how easy it is for them to explain the same information to others is also relevant here.
+When asked to rate what they felt to be the effectiveness of service-related communication from the their region to their areas and groups, participants said that 94% of that communication was only "somewhat effective" (56%) to "not very effective" (39%).The conflicting data suggesting that they perceived communications as easier for them to understand personally versus how easy it is for them to explain the same information to others is also relevant here.